jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 - Created a parts list (Subject to change)

 ## June 26, 2026
-- Started on the program for the final product
+- Started on experimental programs for learning about the final product's formatting
 - Created a simple button detection mechanic to simulate RFID tag detection

 ## June 27, 2026